 - There is one teaching group in each year, with interactivity between year groups encouraged.

-- Teaching is divided between the two teachers in the department, with one teaching the exam and the other teaching/overseeing the coursework.
+- Teaching is divided between the two teachers in the department.

 - Pupils follow the OCR course in Media.

 - The qualification consists of two exam papers that cover a range of contemporary media issues, including the impact of technology, the implications of media ownership and the modern usage of media language to represent people and issues to selected audiences.

 - Students also complete a piece of internally-assessed media production coursework.